MultiSafepay/docs/content/integrations/configure-your-webhook.md

 2. Go to **Integrations** > **Sites**, and then click the relevant site.
 3. On the **Site profile** page, under **Functionality**, in the **Webhook URL** field, set your webhook endpoint.

+**Note:** These instructions apply to your `notification_url` for order updates.
+For [FastCheckout shipping options updates](/docs/fastcheckout-shipping-options), see Order level below.

 </details>

 <details id="order-level">